percona/k8sps-docs/docs/monitoring.md

             $ kubectl get secret pmm-secret -o jsonpath='{.data.PMM_ADMIN_PASSWORD}' | base64 --decode
             ```

-            Also, such installation allows you to find out the proper PMM Server external IP using the appropriate
+            Also, such installation allows you to get the proper PMM Server external IP using the appropriate
             Kubernetes Service:

             ```{.bash data-prompt="$"}